PT-020 and a Broken Bulkhead Connector

 Cutting the thread

-The reason we use the M12 gland is that to cut the required thread in the housing
+The reason we use the M12 gland is that to cut the required thread in the

-of polycarbonate just to see if I was still as cack handed as I was in school.
+a spare piece of polycarbonate just to see if I was still as cack handed as

+I was in school.
 In the end I couldn't be bothered and just attacked the housing.

 As it stood, the housing was next to useless so the risk wasn't that great.